niplav/site/notes.md

 slightly but still noticeably larger.
 But you *really* care about having the *biggest* mansions, specifically, so you go and buy an even bigger mansion to replace (or augment) your old one.
-But Titus has an ace up his sleeve: He can just go and but an even bigger mansion to out do you again.
+But Titus has an ace up his sleeve: He can just go and buy an even bigger mansion to out do you again.
 See where this is going?

 In this way, the behavior around positional goods is a lot like an arms